-Discover new friends
+Discover new friends and new books!

 Book groups provide a welcoming social setting for friends, neighbors, and community members to share ideas.
 Whether they meet in the library, at a restaurant, or in a home, books groups bring people together.